 5. Keeps Your Skin Glowing

 Sweet peppers contain high amounts of vitamin C which supports collagen production in the skin and keeps it healthy and glowing.
+Teens are always looking for ways to improve their skin–so feed them sweet peppers.

 Sea Salt: 3 Benefits